gotestyourself/gotestsum/README.md

 ## Install

-Download a binary from [releases](https://github.com/gotestyourself/gotestsum/releases), or from source with `go get gotest.tools/gotestsum` (you may need to run `dep ensure` if your version of Go does not support modules).
+Download a binary from [releases](https://github.com/gotestyourself/gotestsum/releases), or from source with `go get gotest.tools/gotestsum`.

 ## Demo
 A demonstration of three `--format` options.